Left the Background Music On

 So, if Ron had taken a little longer on his turn, this dramatic score would be playing while the spider flailed around comically?

 moment.
 I mean there was an actual record playing

 - Variation: in Airplane, Ted is at a bar where a diegetic band that heavily features trombone is playing, and he sees the legs of a woman standing on a table.
 The camera then pans up to see that she is playing the trombone.

 - Wonderfully embodied in Mel Brooks's 1974 film Blazing Saddles: When Bart rides forth to become sheriff of Rock Ridge, he sets out to a swinging big band tune — and after a few moments, passes by Count Basie and his orchestra, who are set up in the middle of the lone prairie and playing said tune.

 - An older example will be the 1944 Film Noir, Double Indemnity.
 Fittingly dramatic music is played in the scene, with the assumption by the audience that this is background music, until Walter Neff complains to the neighbor that the music is too loud.

-- In High Anxiety, the hero is chauffeured to his new workplace to dramatic chords.
+- High Anxiety, opens with the protagonist nervously navigating an airport to increasingly tense music.
+The theme reaches a crescendo and ends just as he exits, prompting the punchline: "What a dramatic airport!"
+Later, the hero is chauffeured to his new workplace to dramatic chords.
 These turn out to come from the entire Los Angeles Philharmonic Orchestra, traveling in the coach next lane.

 - There's also a few scenes where the Scare Chord plays, and the characters look up at the unseen source of the sound.